 The DistributedCache can also be used as a rudimentary software distribution mechanism for use in the map and/or reduce tasks.
 It can be used to distribute both jars and native libraries.
-The DistributedCache.addFileToClassPath(Path, Configuration) or DistributedCache.addFileToClassPath(Path, Configuration) api can be used to cache files/jars and also add them to the classpath (piles | archives).
+The DistributedCache.addFileToClassPath(Path, Configuration) api can be used to cache files/jars and also add them to the classpath (Path, Configuration)) api can be used to cache files/jars and also add them to the classpath (files | archives).
 Similarly the cached files that are symlinked into the working directory of the task can be used to distribute native libraries and load them.